 The iconic city run-around continues to be vastly popular to this day thanks to its styling, drivability and affordability.
 And now with even more options than ever, it’s even more attractive.

-So when it comes to Fiat Pandas, which is the best model to lease?
+So when it comes to Fiat Pandas, which is the best trim to lease?

 Well, it all depends on what you’re looking for.
-There are a few different models in the range and some will appeal more than others.
+There are a few different trims in the range and some will appeal more than others.

 But to help you make a decision, we’ve highlighted the differences below.